dojo/docs/dojo/uacss.rst

 3. browser functionality

+   - dj_quirks: Browser is running in quirks mode rather than standards mode
    - dj_iequirks: Internet explorer is running in quirks mode rather than standards mode
    - dj_contentBox: standard sizing, where style="..." tag refers to size of the content box
    - dj_borderBox: behavior of IE6 and IE in quirks mode where style="..." refers to the size including padding and border

-4. BIDI
-If the document is in right-to-left mode (for Arabic and Hebrew text), then it has the
+4. BIDI If the document is in right-to-left mode (for Arabic and Hebrew text), then it has the

    - dj_rtl: RTL mode